open-sdr/openwifi/README.md

 **Performance (best case: aggregation/AMPDU on):**
 - iperf: TCP 40~50Mbps; UDP 50Mbps
 - EVM -39dB; MCS0 sensitivity -85dBm; MCS7 sensitivity -73dBm.
+(Both conducted/cable and radiated/OTA test)

 **Supported SDR platforms:** (Check [Porting guide](#Porting-guide) for your new board if it isn't in the list)